-- (a) The Historic Resources Commission ("Commission") shall be composed of seven members: - (1) Two (2) members, who shall be architects as recognized by the relevant standards of that profession; - (2) Two (2) members, who shall be professionals in preservation-related fields, such as architectural historians, archeologists, conservators, historians, landscape architects, or planners, as recognized by the relevant standards of those professions or fields; and - (3) Three (3) members, who shall be either professionals or lay persons with a demonstrated interest, knowledge, or training in a profession or field closely related to historic preservation, such as history, architecture, landscape architecture, architectural history, cultural anthropology, archeology, planning, real estate, law, finance, a construction trade, urban design, curation, engineering, folklore, museum studies, public history, or geography. - (b) The Governing Body shall make every reasonable effort, when appointing persons to the Commission, to appoint persons with a demonstrated interest in historic preservation or the conservation of the historic resources of the City.
-(Ord.
-10079)
+- (a) The Historic Resources Commission ("Commission") shall be composed of seven members: - (1) Two (2) members, who shall be architects as recognized by the relevant standards of that profession; - (2) Two (2) members, who shall be professionals in preservation-related fields, such as architectural historians, archeologists, conservators, historians, landscape architects, or planners, as recognized by the relevant standards of those professions or fields; and

+- (3) Three (3) members, who shall be either professionals or lay persons with a demonstrated interest, knowledge, or training in a profession or field closely related to historic preservation, such as history, architecture, landscape architecture, architectural history, cultural anthropology, archeology, planning, real estate, law, finance, a construction trade, urban design, curation, engineering, folklore, museum studies, public history, or geography. - (b) All members of the Commission shall, at all times, be residents of the City.
+If a member of the Commission relocates and no longer resides within the City, then that member shall resign or vacate that member's seat on the Commission. - (c) The Mayor, with the approval of the Governing Body, shall appoint members to the Commission.
+In addition to complying with subsection (a) hereof, the Mayor shall make every reasonable effort, when appointing persons to the Commission, to appoint persons with a demonstrated interest in historic preservation or the conservation of the historic resources of the City.